blackfyre/flsun.community/src/guide/README.md

 ## About

+This site is inteded to answer the most common questions around FLSUN 3D Printers, be it simple maintenance, upgrades or troubleshooting them.
+While most of the knowledge found here can be applied to most Delta type printers in the wild, it never hurts to have something specific to our own.

 :::tip Kudos
 This guide is based on the FAQ of the largest FLSUN facebook group, credit for compiling most of knowledge goes to the original authors of that document.
-The rest of the credit goes to the repository contributors, which you can join any time!
+The rest of the credit goes to the repository contributors, whom you can join any time!
 :::

 ## How to contact Flsun